prateekagrawal27/Django-News-Application/README.md

 # News-App
-A dynamic web application which gives live news updates collected from different news websites.
+A dynamic web application build using Django and BeautifulSoup ,to provide live news updates collected from different news websites.